CalebQ42/swassistant-backend/README.md

 }
 ```

 Note: Only allows up to 5MB of data.
 If over 5MB returns 413.
+Further limits might be imposed in the future.

 Response: